aiven/devportal/docs/products/postgresql/howto/use-dblink-extension.rst

 Query data using a foreign data wrapper
 ---------------------------------------

-To query a foreign data wrapper you must be use a database user having the necessary grants to the remote server definition.
-In the previous example the user ``user1``.
+To query a foreign data wrapper you must be a database user having the necessary grants to the remote server definition.
+We can use ``user1`` from the previous example.
 To query the remote table ``inventory`` defined in the target PostgreSQL database pointed by the ``pg_remote`` server definition:

 * Connect with the Aiven for PostgreSQL service with the database user (``user1``) having the necessary grants to the remote server definition